outscale/zabbix-manual-housekeeper/README.md

 # Zabbix Manual Housekeeper :put_litter_in_its_place:

 ## Description
-Zabbix Housekeeper delete old entries without a lines limits and can blocked others requests for huge monitoring platforms.
+Zabbix Housekeeper delete old entries without a lines limits and can block others requests for huge monitoring platforms.

 Zabbix Manual Housekeeper can delete old entries by batch of X lines.